fatita/faarabi.github.io/_pages/about.md

 Hi!
 Welcome to my website.

-I am Ph.D. in Operations Research.
+I am a Sr Applied AI/ML Assoc. in JPMorganChase & Co.
 In the past year my work has been focussed on applications of AI in Fianace.
 Currently, I am working in application of machine learning to detect manipulations in financial markets.

 Formerly, I had pursued my Ph.D. in Operations Research at University at Buffalo, SUNY.
 I was advised by [Dr. Rajan Batta](http://engineering.buffalo.edu/home/school/about/people/rajan-batta.html) and [Dr. Qing He](http://engineering.buffalo.edu/civil-structural-environmental/people/faculty_directory/qing-he.html).